 So, once we have identified how we are feeling and named the emotion, taking back control from the emotion, we will still have physical sensations from the emotion to contend with.
-In addition, we will still have the root issue to manage to prevent recurrence.
-In order to tackle this issue effectively I find it best to approach the issue in a calm state for effective resolution.
+In addition, we will still have the root issue to manage to prevent a recurrence.
+To tackle this issue effectively I find it best to approach the issue in a calm state for effective resolution.

-An effective way to manage our emotions can be to use Mindfulness.
-Once we have scanned our body for the emotional cues, we can use Mindful Breathing directed towards the tension, ache, or restlessness to relax that area of the body.
-Focus on the area breathing into it.
+An effective way to manage our emotions can be to use mindfulness.
+Once we have scanned our body for emotional cues, we can use mindful breathing directed towards the tension, ache, or restlessness to relax that area of the body.
+Focus on the area, breathing into it.
 It is about bringing awareness to our cues, which can support us in identifying and managing future emotions at an even earlier stage.
 This can be done anywhere, at any time.
-It is important to approach this with a non-judgemental and compassionate mindset, as opposed to a confrontational attitude.
-Once we receive these messages from our physical being with kindness as opposed to hostility, we are opening ourselves to a curiosity with calm awareness.
+It is important to approach this with a non-judgmental and compassionate mindset, as opposed to a confrontational attitude.
+Once we receive these messages from our physical being with kindness as opposed to hostility, we are opening ourselves to curiosity with calm awareness.
 Instead of fighting the emotion, embrace it as it is part of our being.

-Once we have calmed our emotional state, we can now look towards tackling the root issue.
+Once we have calmed our emotional state, we can now look toward tackling the root issue.
 I find it beneficial to take a break from the issue and clear my mind before tackling it.
 This can give me time to process my options.
 It will be a personal choice.
-At least now, you are aware of the issue and have given yourself the opportunity to choose.
+At least now, you are aware of the issue and have allowed yourself to choose.
 It may be that it is time sensitive and requires immediate action.
-However, approaching resolving the issue with a clear mind and calmer emotional state will provide you with the opportunity to approach it with compassion as opposed to confronting it with hostility.
+However, approaching resolving the issue with a clear mind and a calmer emotional state will allow you to come to it with compassion instead of confronting it with hostility.
 Compassion will breed compassion.
 Hostility will breed hostility.
-It is a like for like exchange.
+It is a like-for-like exchange.